mdjurdj1/mdjurdj1.github.io/_posts/2017-02-06-why_i_started_learning_programming.markdown

 >  "Well, you need a college degree to land a decent job!
 Your future is in jeapordy if you get a C in your underwater basket-weaving class!"

 Yeah - okay, I get it; a college degree these days is just about a requirement for most steady, decent jobs.
-I understood (especially after my first year out of school) that life would be much, much harder without that first degree.
+I understood (especially after my first year out of school) that life would be much, much harder without that first degree headlining my resume.
 So, I had decent enough motivation to continue - I need to graduate in order to not be a cashier for the rest of my life.
 Fair enough.
 My issue was that nothing I was learning felt tangible or meaningful to me.
 I was disconnected from nearly every essay I wrote, every test I studied for, and every assignment I submitted.
 For those of you who genuinely enjoyed your courses in school & college; I am truly envious of you.

 ![](https://s-media-cache-ak0.pinimg.com/600x315/16/84/3f/16843fccda656b1bf1629a19309bf89d.jpg)
 *The joys of waking up at 8am for some sociology class you only took for a graduation requirement.*